ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 By providing these details, the LSF cluster can be configured to use the existing bastion node, enabling secure access and efficient management.

-This approach ensures a seamless and secure solution, whether using a newly created or existing bastion node.
+This approach ensures a seamless and secure solution either by using a newly created or existing bastion node.